 The Middleback Ranges PHES Pre-Feasibility Study is a study for the development of a PHES plant at a mine site known as the “Iron Duchess North” in the Middleback Ranges, South Australia.
 The base case for the pre-feasibility study is 110MW dispatchable power and six hours storage with consideration to increase capacity to 220MW.

 How the project works

-The Recipient will undertake a pre-feasibility study to establish the technical and commercial feasibility of using PHES plant technology as a large-scale storage of renewable energy in South Australia.
+The Middleback Ranges PHES Pre-Feasibility Study will attempt to establish the technical and commercial feasibility of using pumped hydro energy storage (PHES) plant technology as a large-scale storage of renewable energy in South Australia.
 The Recipient will also identify a path to final feasibility and financial close.

 Area of innovation